“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Merry Christmas Eve, little human,” Gwen beamed softly before heading straight to the coffee table to set down her stack of foil-wrapped packages.
 “It’s not good for the soul to be alone tonight.”

-Carrying a cooler that chimed with the clinking of glass bottles, Terrant headed to the same table were Gwen had set down the gifts, placing the cooler on the floor next to it.
+Carrying a cooler that chimed with the clinking of glass bottles, Terrant headed to the same table were Gwen had set down the gifts, placing the cooler on the floor beside it.

 “I hope we’re not too late?”
 Terrant inquired with a smile.
 “It was a bit difficult to find a place to get food.”